KavinNishanthan/Intern-Task/README.md

  1. Clone the repository

- 2. Open the `index.html` file in your preferred web browser.
+ 2. Open the `search.html` file in your preferred web browser.

- 3. Enter a GitHub username and click "Search" to view the user's profile and repositories.
+ 3. Enter a GitHub username and click "Search" to view the user's profile and repositories

  ## Features